 On a wall

-in the little side chapel is the Shrine of the Little Flower.
-St. Thérèse
+in the little side chapel is the small Shrine of the Little Flower.
+Saint Thérèse

-of Lisieux, known as the Little Flower, was born in 1873 and died
+, known as 'the Little Flower', was born in 1873 and died

 in 1897.
 She became a Carmelite nun when she was fifteen, and